JJGohildev/HR-Performance-KPI-dashboard/README.md

 ## Open the report

+Download the PBIX file and open it in Power BI Desktop.
 Use the tabs to explore Overview, Workforce Trends, Department Scorecard, and Attrition & Exits.

-To refresh the report on another computer, download the CSV files from powerbi/data and update any local source paths in Power Query.
-Review the active filters and measure definitions before comparing Power BI values with SQL or the browser dashboard.

 Review the active filters and measure definitions before comparing Power BI values with SQL.